Jip-Hop/sedunlocksrv-pba/README.md

 - `sedunlocksrv/server.crt` and `sedunlocksrv/server.key` exist if you are supplying custom TLS certs.
 - `ssh/authorized_keys` exists if you plan to build with `--ssh`.
 - `tc/tc-config` contains your expected network/boot behavior.
 - Expert password plan is set: either pass `--expert-password=...` or set `EXPERT_PASSWORD` in `build.conf`.
-If omitted, build generates a random 16-digit expert password and prints it once.
+If omitted, `build.sh` prompts you to enter and confirm one interactively.

 ## 🚀 Build Execution
 ```bash